rahulsharmadev0/suite/packages/dart_suite/README.md

 ---

-A versatile Dart package offering a comprehensive collection of utilities and tools for enhanced development productivity.
+A versatile Dart package offering a comprehensive collection of utilities, extensions, and data structures for enhanced development productivity.
 Features include:

 - **Retry & RetryPolicy**: Automatic retry mechanism with exponential backoff
 - **Timeago**: Convert dates into human-readable format like "2 hours ago"